galette/galettedoc/source/plugins/auto.rst

 Auto
 ====

-Ce plugin permet la gestion de clubs automobiles.
-Vous pourrez gérer :
+This plugin provides vehicles management for automobile clubs, you can manage:

-* les véhicules (propriétaire, informations diverses, photo, etc.),
+* vehicles (owner, several informations, photo, etc),
-* l'historique des modifications d'un véhicule,
+* vehicle history modification (owner, color, ...),
-* les marques des véhicules,
+* brands,
-* les modèles des différentes marques,
+* models,
-* les types de transmissions,
+* transmission types,
-* les types de carrosseries,
+* body types,
-* les couleurs,
+* colors,
-* les finitions,
+* finitions,
-* les états.
+* states.

-Ce plugin a été développé en étroite collaboration avec Anatole du `Club 404 <https://www.leclub404.com/>`_, et François du `club Fiat 500 <https://www.leclub404.com/>`_.
-Un grand merci à eux pour les données qu'ils m'ont fournies durant la création du plugin :-)
+This plugin has been initially developed in collaboration with Anatole from `Club 404 <https://www.leclub404.com/>`_, and François from `club Fiat 500 <http://www.club500.fr/>`_.
+A big thanks to them for their precious help during plugin development :)

 Installation
 ============

-Dans un premier temps, vous devez récupérer le plugin ; vous pouvez le télécharger à l'adresse : https://download.tuxfamily.org/galette/plugins/galette-plugin-auto-1.4.0.tar.bz2
+First of all, download the plugin: https://download.tuxfamily.org/galette/plugins/galette-plugin-auto-1.4.0.tar.bz2

-Il vous suffira de placer ensuite le dossier de l'archive ainsi récupérée dans le répertoire ``plugins`` de votre installation de Galette.
+Extract the downloaded archive in Galette ``plugins`` directory.

-Sous Linux, par exemple (en remplaçant bien entendu `{url}` et `{version}` par les valeurs adéquates) :
+For example, under linux (replacing `{url}` and `{version}` with correct values):

 .. code-block:: bash